 Exercise Leads to Healthier Glucose Levels

-Physical exercise, including walking, jogging, high intensity interval training, and resistance training with weights, can change the ability of our cells to take up and utilize glucose, and in turn increase our metabolic fitness.
+Physical exercise–including walking, jogging, high-intensity interval training, and resistance training with weights—can change our cells’ ability to take up and utilize glucose, and in turn, increase our metabolic fitness.

-The positive effects of exercise on metabolic fitness include an increase in glucose transporters traveling to the lining of cells (GLUT4 channels), allowing more glucose to enter which lowers circulating glucose – without additional insulin.
-Exercise may also improve pancreatic beta cell function (the cells that produce insulin) and insulin activity, increase the amount of fat we burn in between meals, and increase the number of mitochondria we have in our cells (the part of the cell that burns fat and glucose to make energy).
+The positive effects of exercise on metabolic fitness include an increase in glucose transporters traveling to the lining of cells (GLUT4 channels), allowing more glucose to enter and lowering circulating glucose—without additional insulin.
+Exercise may also improve the function of pancreatic beta cells (which produce insulin) and insulin activity, increase the amount of fat we burn between meals, and increase the number of mitochondria we have in our cells (where the cell burns fat and glucose to make energy).

 Exercise and “Metabolic Flexibility”

 Our bodies have two major sources of energy: glucose (sugar) and fat.
-There are advantages to each “fuel”, but ideally we are able to easily switch between the two without major mental or physical disruption.
+There are advantages to each “fuel,” but ideally, we can easily switch between the two without major mental or physical disruption.
 The term “metabolic flexibility” refers to this efficient switching process.

-You might be familiar with the term “bonking,” when an athlete suddenly depletes their glycogen stores and experiences severe fatigue and possibly even hypoglycemia, a sometimes dangerous condition caused when glucose levels in the body fall too low.
-The mechanism is simple: the athlete has simply run out of the finite amount of glucose that their body can store.
+You might be familiar with the term “bonking,” when an athlete suddenly depletes their glycogen stores and experiences severe fatigue and possibly even hypoglycemia, a sometimes-dangerous condition when glucose levels in the body fall too low.
+The mechanism is simple: The athlete has simply run out of the finite amount of glucose that their body can store.

-Conventional wisdom once held that high-carbohydrate, glucose-spiking diets were necessary to optimize exercise performance, and “training tables” full of pasta and bread were a regular feature for athletes.
-This made sense at the time because it was well known that depleting stored glucose would lead to fatigue, and so the goal was to replenish glucose with high carbohydrate meals.
+Conventional wisdom once held that high-carbohydrate glucose-spiking diets were necessary to optimize exercise performance, and “training tables” full of pasta and bread were a regular feature for athletes.
+This made sense at the time because it was well known that depleting stored glucose would lead to fatigue, so the goal was to replenish glucose with high-carbohydrate meals.

-As the science progressed however, we learned that activating and optimizing fat burning pathways could be a more successful strategy than loading up on carbohydrates.
+As the science progressed, however, we learned that activating and optimizing fat-burning pathways could be a more successful strategy than loading up on carbohydrates.
 The ease with which our bodies can convert food to body fat means that calories stored as fat are a nearly unlimited source of energy for long-duration exertion.
-If we can shift our metabolic processes to efficiently use this fat instead of sugar, we may find that that we can optimize athletic performance and endurance.
+If we can shift our metabolic processes to efficiently use this fat instead of sugar, we may find that we can optimize athletic performance and endurance.

-In fact, physical training alone can shift the body toward higher rates of fat oxidation, a signal that it may be the preferred energy pathway when the human body is pushed for higher performance.
+In fact, physical training alone can shift the body toward higher rates of fat oxidation, a sign that it may be the preferred energy pathway when the human body is pushed for higher performance.
 A study of endurance athletes showed that even without a change in diet, their bodies adapted to favor usage of fat rather than glucose.
-These highly-trained athletes showed a threefold increase in fatty acid oxidation, perhaps explaining their improved capacity to perform high intensity activities when compared to recreational athletes.
+These highly trained athletes showed a three-fold increase in fatty acid oxidation, perhaps explaining their improved capacity to perform high-intensity activities compared to recreational athletes.

 Use Of Fuel Type Shifts By Activity Type

 Whether your body uses primarily glucose or fat is also affected by how intensely you’re exercising.
 In most people, the switch in energy use from glucose to fats happens when endurance exercise is moderate, or below about 60% VO2max.
-However, in high intensity anaerobic activities, or those above 80% VO2max, glucose generally becomes the predominant source of fuel.
+However, in high-intensity anaerobic activities, or those above 80% VO2max, glucose generally becomes the predominant fuel source.

-Interestingly, circulating glucose tends to rise during brief bouts of intense exercise (>80% VO2max), and even more so for the hour after exercise ends.
-This is thought to be because high intensity exercise stimulates secretion of specific hormones (catecholamines, including “the stress hormone” epinephrine), which stimulate glucose production in the liver to increase up to 8-fold.
+Interestingly, circulating glucose tends to rise during brief bouts of intense exercise (>80% VO2max) and even more so for the hour after exercise ends.
+This is thought to be because high-intensity exercise stimulates the secretion of specific hormones (catecholamines, including “the stress hormone” epinephrine), which stimulate up to 8-fold increased glucose production in the liver.
 The muscles, however, only increase their use of glucose by about 3-4 fold, and the result is a supply/demand mismatch where there is excess glucose in the blood.
 This elevated glucose signals a rise in insulin, at which point muscles take up the excess glucose to replenish stored glucose (glycogen), and we see a concurrent fall in glucose back to baseline values.

 Two Ways That Glucose Awareness Makes Exercise Even Better